 You cannot meet people in a private garden, unless you live with them or have formed a support bubble with them.

-Face coverings are required by law to be worn in many indoor settings, such as shops or places of worship where these remain open, and on public transport.
+are required by law to be worn in many indoor settings, such as shops or places of worship where these remain open, and on public transport.

 3. Where and when you can meet in larger groups

 There are still circumstances in which you are allowed to meet others from outside your household or support bubble in larger groups, but this should not be for socialising and only for permitted purposes.
-A full list of these circumstances can be found in the regulations and includes:
+A full list of these circumstances can be found in the regulations

 - The main reasons are for work purposes or providing voluntary or charitable services, for formal education or training (not extracurricular classes), to provide emergency assistance and to facilitate a house move.